Moles are small marks that appear on your skin - but they need to be watched. Here’s how to check for them, what to look for and when to see a doctor.

 Become familiar with the look of your skin, so you pick up any changes that might suggest a skin cancer.
 Find out about skin cancer symptoms.

-Bowen's disease is a very early form of skin cancer.
+Bowen's disease is an early form of skin cancer.
 There are good treatments available, but don't ignore it since it can spread and become more serious.